-Here, one can witness what are considered to be some of the “most sacred relics of the Muslim world"; the cloak of Muhammad, a bow, two swords, his battle sabers, one tooth, the hair of his beard, and other Sacred Trusts.
+Here, one can see what are considered to be some of the “most sacred relics of the Muslim world”, including the cloak of Muhammad, a bow, two swords, his battle sabers, one tooth, the hair of his beard, and other Sacred Trusts.

 A summer kiosk dedicated to circumcising young princes, which is a religious tradition in Islam for cleanliness and purity, was added by Sultan Ibrahim I in 1640.
-Both the interior and exterior of the building are decorated with a mixture of rarely recycled tiles such as the blue tiles with floral motifs on the exterior.
+The exterior of the building is decorated with blue tiles with floral motifs.
 Despite being relatively spacious for the palace, the room is symmetrically proportioned and has windows with small fountains.

 For 40 days, Yerevan Kiosk was used as a religious retreat.
 The pavilion has a central dome and three apses for sofas and textiles.
 It also has a fireplace and a door on its fourth wall.
 Those facing the colonnade have marble walls, while the rest have blue-and-white İznik tiles, patterned after those from a century earlier.

 Baghdad Kiosk is located to the right of the fountain on the terrace.
-After 1638, it was constructed to commemorate Murad IV's Baghdad Campaign.
+It was constructed after 1638 to commemorate Murad IV's Baghdad Campaign.
 It is similar to Yerevan Kiosk in appearance.
-In between the sofas are three doors that lead to the porch.
 A marble façade, porphyry strips, and verdant antiques cover the building.
 Marble panels adorn the portico in the style of the Cairene Mamluks.
 The interior illustrates the ideal Ottoman room.

 A view of the Golden Horn can be seen from the gilded İftar Pavilion, also known as İftar Kiosk or İftar Bower.
-It is a magnet for tourists today for its photo opportunities.
+Today, it is a magnet for tourists for its photo opportunities.
 The ridged cradle vault on its roof was a first in Ottoman architecture, with echoes of China and India.
-During the month of Ramadan, the Sultan is said to have broken his fast under this bower after sunset.
+During the month of Ramadan, the Sultan is said to have broken his fast here after sunset.

-In the second half of the 16th century, the Terrace Kiosk, also known as the Kiosk of Kara Mustafa Pasha, was built as a belvedere.
-Mahmud, I rebuilt it in the Rococo style in 1752.
+The Terrace Kiosk, also known as the Kiosk of Kara Mustafa Pasha, was built in the second half of the 16th century as a belvedere.
+Mahmud I rebuilt it in the Rococo style in 1752.

-The kiosk consists of the main hall known as the Divanhane, a prayer room, and a Room for Sweet Fruit Beverages.
-The Sultan would keep himself entertained here by watching sporting or other entertainment events in the garden.
+It consists of a main hall known as the Divanhane, a prayer room, and a Room for Sweet Fruit Beverages.
+The Sultan would entertain himself here by watching sporting or other events in the garden.
 While the building was used as a restroom earlier, in the Tulip Era, it was used as a guest lodge.
-It is located next to the Tulip Gardens.

 As the oldest building within the Fourth Courtyard, the Tower of the Head Tutor, also known as the Chamber of the Chief Physician and court drugstore, dates from the 15th century.